bkbooth/benbooth.dev/src/blog/2016/building-a-basic-ui-clone-of-instagram-using-elm-part-1.md

 ---
 title: Building a basic UI-clone of Instagram using Elm - Part 1
 date: 2016-12-01T13:14:00+11:00
+description: I've had a fascination with functional programming for a few years but never really jumped in with any language.
+Elm seems like a good jumping on point so follow along as I learn Elm while building a basic web app.
+Here I setup an Elm app and load posts from a JSON file.
-tags: [Programming, Elm, Functional]
+tags: [Coding, Elm, Functional]
 unsplashHero: EPy0gBJzzZU
 ---

 I've had a fascination with [functional programming](https://en.wikipedia.org/wiki/Functional_programming) for a few years now, but despite taking a quick look at [Haskell](https://www.haskell.org/) I've not invested much time actually learning a functional language.
 I've generally tried to approach my front-end development from a functional mindset, keeping functions [pure](https://en.wikipedia.org/wiki/Pure_function), trying not to mutate objects, always using things like [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), [`filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) and [`reduce`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) to manipulate collections.
 One of my main complaints/observations with functional languages is that they don't seem to be immediately practical, there seems to be a big step between picking up the fundamentals and basics of the language, and actually building something useful with it.
 Sometime recently I became aware of [Elm][] and after looking into it quickly, it seemed to address exactly this complaint of mine.
 There seemed to be a quick turnaround from picking up the basics of the language and being able to actually build something with it, specifically a front-end web application.
 I read through the [_An Introduction to Elm_][elm intro] book and wanted to build one of my side project ideas with [Elm][], but I decided that to avoid the possibility of getting overwhelmed and frustrated trying to build something ambitious with a new language, I'd build an example app that covered a lot of what I'd need for a bigger app.
 So, inspired by [Wes Bos'](https://twitter.com/wesbos) great [Learn Redux course](https://learnredux.com/), I decided I'd build a simple UI-clone of [Instagram][].
 You can view the finished app [here][demo] and all of the source code is available [here][repo].
-Also a big shout out to my friend Sam Gates for letting me use data from his [@wollongong_rips](https://www.instagram.com/wollongong_rips/) account for this example app and articles.
+Also a big shout out to my friend Sam Gates for letting me use data from his [@samgatesphotography](https://www.instagram.com/samgatesphotography/) account for this example app and articles.

 ## Setting up a basic [Elm][] app